 aka Sentinel + The Harlequin

 Created by Bill Finger and Martin Nodell

 NAME + ALIASES:

-Alan Wellington Scott, Sentinel, The White King
+Alan Wellington Scott, alias Sentinel, the White King

 Justice Society of America, Sentinels of Magic, Checkmate

-All-American Comics #16 (July 1940).
+All-American Comics #16 (July 1940)

 As Sentinel: Showcase '95 #1 (Jan.
 1995)